 - opportunities to work with other children and adults in a friendly atmosphere and so develop social skills in co-operating with each other.

 - play our part in raising national standards in education through sharing good practice with other schools and teachers across the country

 - take a leading role in national initiatives.

 Our curriculum includes not only the formal programme of lessons, but the 'informal' programme of extra curricular activities as well as the features which produce the school's ethos, such as equality of opportunity, the values shown in the way the school sets about its task and the way in which it is organised and managed.

-The curriculum is planned by the staff and governors in consultation with L.E.A. inspectors.
+The curriculum is planned by the staff and governors in consultation with LA. inspectors.
 The National Curriculum provides a necessary framework and ensures continuity throughout the child's school life.
 The curriculum detail forms the most important element in the School Improvement Plan which in turn covers all aspects of school life.

 Our teaching is child-centred in that our pupils are central to all our planning.
 We have high expectations of our children.
 They have already learned a great deal so that we start with what is familiar and, using practical activities wherever possible, extend this knowledge.
 We aim to interest the children, even excite them, so that they want to learn and enjoy their new skills.
 Success is a firm foundation for future learning and we show our appreciation of their successes.